HashaamSaeed/HashaamSaeed/README.md

   Here are some things you might want to know about me:
 </p>

-- 🔭 I’m currently working on [Current Project/Work]
+- 🔭 I’m currently working on a personal project related to the rudimentary implementation of the Tesla Autopilot software.
 - 🌱 I’m currently learning [Your Learning Goal/Interest]
-- 👯 I’m looking to collaborate on [Your Collaboration Interests/Projects]
-- 🤔 I’m looking for help with [Your Help Requirement/Challenge]

 - 💬 Ask me about [Your Areas of Expertise/Interest]
 - 📫 How to reach me: [Your Email/Contact Info]
-- 😄 Pronouns: [Your Preferred Pronouns]
-- ⚡ Fun fact: [Your Fun Fact]

 <p align="center">
   Thanks for stopping by!